-The difference between single-phase and three-phase voltagePatrícia Santos
+The difference between single-phase and three-phase voltageCarlos Martins

-The difference between single-phase and three-phase voltage, simple and composed voltage it is basically in their value.
+The difference between single-phase voltage and three-phase voltage, respectively, simple voltage and compound voltage, is basically in the value between them.

-To explain the difference between single-phase and three-phase first you need to understand that the composed voltage is √3 times bigger than the simple voltage, in other words, V (composed) = V (simple) x √3 (approximately 1,732).
+The compound voltage is √3 times higher than the simple voltage, ie V (compound) = V (simple) x √3 (approximately 1.732).
 This difference can be identified with a voltmeter.
-For the composed voltage we measure the voltage between the two phases, and for the simple voltage, we measure the voltage between the phase and the neutral.
+For compound voltage, the voltage is measured between the two phases, and for single voltage, the voltage is measure between the phase and the neutral.

-An alternator that provides single-phase voltage will have the windings connected in a way that it will be available for the customer's installations with one phase and the neutral.
-In general, for most markets, the single-phase voltage value is 230V.
-However, in Latin America, it is very common for the single-phase to vary between 115V, 127V, 220V, among others.
-Equipment’s with illumination, microwaves, automatic gates, portable welding devices, among others, are supplied with single-phase voltage.
+An alternator that supplies single-phase voltage will have the windings connected so that one phase and neutral are available to the customer.
+Overall, for most markets, the single-phase voltage value is 230V.
+In Latin America, however, it is common to find single-phase voltage ranging from 115V, 127V, 220V, among others.
+Equipment such as lighting, microwaves, automatic gates, portable welding equipment, among others, are powered with single-phase voltage.

-In the case of an alternator that provides three-phase, it will have winding connected so that the customer's installation has three-phase and neutral.
-In a great part of the market, the three-phase value is 400V between phases and 230V between phase and neutral.
-As well as the single-phase, in Latin America, it is common to exist three-phase voltage that varies between 208V, 220V, 380V, among others.
-Equipment’s with electric engines, pumping systems of great size, elevators, large compressors are supplied with three-phase voltage.
+An alternator that supplies three-phase voltage will have the windings connected so that three phases and the neutral are available to the customer's installations.
+For most markets, the three-phase voltage value is 400V between phases and 230V between phase and neutral.
+Like with single-phase voltage, in Latin America, it is common to find three-phase voltage ranging from 208V, 220V, 380V, among others.
+Equipment such as electric motors, large pumping systems, lifts, large compressors are supplied with three phase voltage.

-In the electric power system (electric grid) from the generation up to the distribution, the system operation is performed with three-phase voltage, whether in the hydraulics, Eolic parks, solar or thermal plants.
+In the electrical power system (grid) from generation to distribution, the system operation is performed with three-phase voltage, whether in water sources, wind farms, solar or thermal plants.

-Apart from the loss reduction by physical means through the energy transmission, the main reason to work with the three-phase voltage is the electrical power gain.
-The electrical power in a system that works with three-phase voltage is three times bigger than the same system working with single-phase, in other words, P (three-phase voltage) = 3 x P (single-phase voltage).
-Overall, the residencies, are supplied with single-phase voltage and the industry with three-phase voltage.
+In addition to reducing losses in the physical environment during power transmission, the main justification for working with three-phase voltage is the gain in electrical power.
+The electrical power in a system that works with three phase voltage is three times higher than if this same system worked with single phase voltage, ie P (three phase voltage) = 3 x P (single phase voltage).